GitMirroring/gnuboot/website/pages/status.md

   be used as an example to make other components built with Guix reproducible.

-* The grub-coreboot Guix package that GNU Boot reuses should be reproductible and it can be checked with Guix instructions and/or commands to check for reproducibility.
+[1] The creation of these files reuses the grub-coreboot package, and
+    by default, a binary package (called substitute) will be downloaded from the Guix build servers (called substitute servers).
+In that case, the checksums are not useful to check the grub-coreboot package as the exact same binary will be downloaded each time.
+However the grub-coreboot package used is reproducible but it needs to be checked with the Guix commands and instructions to check for reproducibility.
+So the reproducibility here combines both the Guix package and the checksums.

 Limitations
 ===========